 - All optional modules are 40 credits unless otherwise specified.

-- In order to promote effective learning there are a limited number of student places available on each optional module.
+- To maintain a beneficial student/staff ratio in the classroom and promote effective learning, there are a limited number of student places available on each module

-- You are advised not to base your decision to join the degree programme soley on the list below.
+- You are advised not to base your decision to join the degree programme soley on the list given here.

 FORMAT AND ASSESSMENT